oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * insert_rule:
     * The value MUST be immutable - i.e. the identifier assigned to an access rule at creation must not change over the lifetime of that rule.
-    * The value MUST be unique within the scope of a command sent to an openc2 consumer - i.e. a rule_number maps to exactly one deny <target> or allow <target>
+    * The value MUST be unique within the scope of a command sent to an Openc2 Consumer - i.e. a rule_number maps to exactly one deny <target> or allow <target>
 * directionality:
     * Entities that do not support directionality MUST NOT reply with 200 OK and SHOULD return a 501 error code.
     * If absent, then the command MUST apply to both.